-All T\\S wall-mounted air conditioner series models are supplied with a remote reset for the high and low pressure switch.
-If tripped, this pressure switch may be reset by turning the thermostat off then back on again.
+All CH wall-mounted air conditioner series models are supplied with a remote reset for the high and low pressure switch.
+If tripped, the pressure switch may be reset by turning the thermostat off then back on again.

-Three Phase Scroll Compressor Start Up Information
+Three Phase Scroll Compresser Start Up Information